top of page

 • How long have you been breeding?

 I got into breeding after my mom suddenly passed in the summer of 2018.
-My friend was pet sitting and this dog came up and started licking my entire face wildly and their tongue went up my nose and I was laughing so hard--it was the first time I laughed uncontrollably in such a long time (courtesy laughs aside) and I felt like it healed me in a sense.
+I was pet sitting and this dog came up and started licking my entire face wildly and their tongue went up my nose and I was laughing so hard--it was the first time I laughed uncontrollably in a long time after my mom died (courtesy laughs aside) and I felt like it healed me in a sense.
 So I got my first breeding dogs (I had always owned dogs in the past from rescues or my family dogs growing up).
 I joined GANA (Goldendoodle Association of North America) and got paired with an experienced breeder and learned a ton from her.
 She helped lay the foundation for my program and make lots of tough choices that we are reaping the benefits of now.

-• Can I meet a particular puppy?
+• Can I meet a particular puppy in person or over video?

 Comments